12 native Australian plants for ponds and wet, shady areas

 How to use:

-Best for: damp soils, boggy edges and feature planting.
+Damp soils, boggy pond edges and feature planting in wildlife gardens.

 Why it works: